amckoy3/amckoy3.github.io/_posts/2018-09-26-dual-screen-smartphone.markdown

 #### See also

+*A case for this concept device would be otherworldly and dropping it would result in tears.*

 [YotaPhone](https://yotaphone.com/gb-en/) - It did not directly inspire my idea but, it is the "world's first dual-screen always-on smartphone."

 [Xiaomi Mi Mix](https://www.mi.com/en/mix/#section4) - The phone whose display was the envy of every other smartphone.
 I urge you to read about its innovative design.